18 Hooper Street

 Minnie later married a publican, Richard Quittenton.
 They ran a pub together in Deptford, London, and had several children.

 Arthur Munsey, 27, groom, b.
 Haslingfield, Cambridgeshire

 Arthur Muncey (or Munsey) came from a very large family in Haslingfield, and his father was a shepherd.
 In the 1880s and 1890s two of his elder brothers had worked as fossil or coprolite diggers.

 By 1911, now with four sons, the Muncey family had moved around the corner to 53 Ainsworth Street.

-By 1911 the house was occupied by Ephraim and Elizabeth Oakman and the five youngest of their eleven children.
-They had previously lived for many years at 14 Edward Street, a larger house, so perhaps they had downsized as the children grew up and moved out.
+Ephraim and Elizabeth Oakman previously lived for many years at 14 Edward Street, a larger house, so perhaps they had downsized as their many children grew up and moved out.
 Ephraim had worked as a maltster for a brewery, but now, aged 66, he was working as a gardener.
-Of their sons living in Hooper Street, Frank was a printer’s compositor and Percy and Sidney were shop assistants for a boot manufacturer.
-Their daughters Flossie and Winnie were in their teens.

 Ephraim died two years later in 1913.
 Elizabeth stayed at the house until at least 1945, sometimes alone and sometimes with relatives.
 In 1930 she lived with Harry and Florence Thaxter – her daughter Flossie.
 In the 1939 register she is described as ‘infirm’, and lived with a carer, Annie Hill.